 A few years ago, an acquaintance and I were talking about our travels.
 She had been telling me about her visit to Ferrari World.
 I mentioned that I hadn’t been there.
 Knowing that I had travelled a fair amount, she exclaimed, rather shocked, “You haven’t been to Ferrari World?”.
 Since then, it had been on my ever-growing bucket list.
 In fact, it was on my entire family’s bucket list.

-We finally made it there on our recent trip to the UAE.
+We finally made it there on our recent trip to Abu Dhabi in the UAE.
 As it was December, the bright red Ferrari World was in full festive mode with artificial snow, an ice rink, Christmas trees and other decorations.
 Flexible acrobats entertained guests at the entrance, and posed for photos with them.
 Most other staff members wore red uniforms with the ubiquitous Ferrari logo.

 Until recently Ferrari World was the world’s largest indoor theme park.
 It is also the world’s first Ferrari themed park and home to two record breaking rides, Formula Rossa and Flying Aces.
 Formula Rossa is the fastest roller coaster in the world and will blast you to an incredible speed of 240km/h in 4.9 seconds.
 Flying Aces, will take you through the worlds highest inverted loop, while travelling at speeds of up to 120km/h.